Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 \subsection{Colloids in bulk and in confinement}

-To study a spherical squirmer, we build a {\it raspberry}-like colloid made of 19 particles rigidly bonded.
+To study a spherical squirmer, we build a {\it raspberry}-like \cite{rasp_lobaskin,rasp_graaf_2015,rasp_graaf_2016} colloid made of 19 particles rigidly bonded.
 In fig. \ref{fig:col-pol-snaps}.a, we represent the active colloids, consisting of one particle (the \textit{thruster} particle) located at the center of the sphere and the remaining 18 (\textit{filler} particles) evenly distributed on the surface of a sphere of radius $R_\text{col}$ around the center particle.
+The reason for choosing this structure has been guided by simplicity, balancing the number of particles and sphericity, and is inspired by previously proposed models for complex colloids \cite{rasp_lobaskin,rasp_graaf_2015,rasp_graaf_2016}.
+The reason to consider only one thruster particle is because such an approach is enough to generate activity with a minimal disturbance on the geometrical properties of the swimmer.
+The shell of passive particles is necessary to control the dimension and shape of the colloid, rendering it an extended body that has an orientation.
 The propulsion mechanism of the thruster particle will be explained in the next section, when detailing the implementation of the hydrodynamic interactions.

 The orientation of the colloid is defined by the ``active axis'' identified by three chosen co-linear particles.
 This axis is also the symmetry axis of the force field we will apply to the solvent, and thus will define the colloid's direction of propulsion.
 All particles belonging to each colloid interact via DPD: 1) with the solvent, 2) with particles belonging to other colloids and 3) with particles building the channel.
-However, particles belonging to each colloid do not interact between them, except for the rigid interactions that keep them glued together.
+However, particles belonging to each colloid do not interact between them (so their overlap does not cause any trouble), except for the rigid interactions that keep them glued together.
 In table \ref{tab:DPDparam-colloid} we report the chosen DPD parameters for all interactions between particles: solvent-solvent, solvent-colloid, solvent-cylinder, colloid-colloid, colloid-cylinder.

 In Section 2.4 we will describe different squirmer models, such as pushers, pullers and neutral swimmers, each one characterised by a different velocity field in the surrounding fluid.
-In order to check whether the {\it raspberry}-like colloid reproduces the features of the different squirmers, we compute the velocity fields and compared them to those reported for the different squirmers in Ref.\cite{starkMPC}.
+In order to check whether the {\it raspberry}-like colloid reproduces the features of the different squirmers, we compute the velocity fields and compared them to those reported for the different squirmers in ref. \cite{starkMPC}.